 The Australian Government is continuing to provide financial relief to Australians to support them through COVID-19.
 However, other relief measures are changing, finishing or have finished.
 This relief focuses on 3 main areas: income support payments, payments to support households and temporary early release of superannuation

 The Government has continued the temporarily expanded eligibility to income support payments and established a time-limited Coronavirus supplement.
 This was initially paid at a rate of $550 per fortnight, however, as of 1 January 2021, it’s reduced to $150 per fortnight and will conclude on 31 March 2021.

 This will be paid to both existing and new recipients of the:

-If you’ve lodged a claim for an eligible payment, for example, the Age Pension, Veteran Service Pension, JobSeeker Payment, Youth Allowance Jobseeker, you’ll automatically receive this payment via Services Australia or the Department of Veterans’ Affairs.
-To see the full list of who’s eligible, and find out more, refer to the factsheet.
+If you’ve lodged a claim for an eligible payment, for example, the Age Pension or Veteran Service Pension, you’ll automatically receive this payment via Services Australia or the Department of Veterans’ Affairs.
+To see the full list of who’s eligible, and to find out more, refer to the fact sheet.

 If you’re experiencing financial hardship during the COVID-19 pandemic, there are a range of support options available.
 Some of these are outlined below.

 Help paying bills, loans, your mortgage

 If you’re having trouble paying bills, loans or your mortgage, you should speak to your financial institution or energy and utilities provider directly.
 Many banks, for example, are providing different forms of support during the COVID-19 pandemic.
 This includes: